 - 1. Choose File $\rightarrow$ New Object from the Tabletop menu.
 The New Object window appears. - 2.
 Select PFILE from the Type drop-down-list. - 3.
 From the Pmodule drop-down list, select the Product Module to which the object will belong.
 Only Product Modules that are associated with the currently selected Workspace Module appear in the list. - 4.
-Enter the object group and level in the Group and Level fields. - 5.
+Enter the object group in the Group field. - 5.
 Enter an object name in the Object field. - 6.
 Choose the Save Record button. - 7.
-A dialog appears with the new object details for confirmation.

-8. Choose the Yes button to create the PFILE object.
+A dialog appears with the new object details for confirmation. - 8.
+Choose the Yes button to create the PFILE object.

-For instructions on adding fields to the table, see Section 6.10.2.1, "Assigning a Field" [6-?].
+For instructions on adding fields to the table, see Section 6.6.9.2.1, "Assigning a Field" [6-50].

-6.8.3.
+6.6.5.3.
 Editing the Table Folder